the8Kengineer/chessagon-app/_pages/faqs.md

  **Q:** Do you have to play the whole game in one setting?

  **A:** No...
 Any game can be paused and then resumed at your convenience.
 Feel free to take all day.
-Multiple games with multiple people... or the cumputer... can be played, paused, and resumed at any time.
+Multiple games with multiple people... or the computer... can be played, paused, and resumed at any time.
 There is always plenty of time to just sit and think a while... remember, it's a strategy game... and good strategy takes time to develop.

   <br>